-The Midwest Alliance Soccer Conference is currently comprised of 44 teams for the 2017 season.
-Sweeping changes are on the horizon!
+The Midwest Alliance Soccer Conference is currently comprised of 50 teams for the 2017 season.
 However, in the past things were different.
 Originally known as the Big Ten Conference, the league was made up of Michigan, Indiana, Illinois, Northwestern, Purdue and Iowa.
 In 1993, the Big Ten Conference added its first non-Big Ten member, Indiana State.
 In 1995, Purdue left the league, but later rejoined in 1998.

 Later, in 1996, the Big Ten Conference added three new teams from the old Ohio River Conference: Bowling Green, Ohio State and Ball State.
 Under the guidance of Steve Burns, former head coach of Michigan's Men's Varsity and Club Soccer Teams, the league changed its name to the NCSA Region III Conference and was affiliated with the now-folded National Collegiate Soccer Association.
 Each November, the conference sent its best teams to the NCSA National Championships which were held in Phoenix, Arizona.